gocardless/our-postgresql-setup/README.md

 *Note*: The migrator.py script will only give you zero-downtime migrations if you connect via PgBouncer.

+# Running a zero-downtime migration

+1. Ensure clients are connected to the PgBouncerVIP.
+2. Run `/vagrant/migrator.py` on the node that has the PgBouncerVIP (you can find out where the PgBouncerVIP is by viewing the cluster status).
+3. Follow the prompts.
+    i.
+It is safe to ignore the `Make sure you have the following command ready...` prompt.
+This is aimed at cases where you'd want to quickly re-enable traffic, and doesn't matter when running locally.
+4. Assuming everything went well, the primary will migrate to the synchronous replica, and the clients won't have received any connection resets.

 # Further reading
 * [Pacemaker CRM shell Quick Reference](https://github.com/ClusterLabs/pacemaker/blob/master/doc/pcs-crmsh-quick-ref.md)